 I've been to four years of therapy, done two weeks of silent meditation in the jungle of Brazil, sat through an intense peyote ceremony on the beach in Nicaragua, engaged in rituals with shamans and sisters, broken my heart open in yoga classes with gurus, chanted ancient mantras with monks, cleansed my aura (and my anus for that matter).
 I've danced, screamed, stomped, and cried my demons/chains off.
-And I will say ALL of these are great teachers and have their place in my heart and my current experience of life.
-However, if bringing your full self to the world is what your soul wants, there has only been one thing that has truly brought me to that place.
+And I will say ALL of these were great teachers and have their place in my heart and my current experience of life.
+However, if bringing your full self to the world is what your soul yearns for, there has only been one thing that has truly brought me to that place.
 And that is S T R E T C H I N G myself everyday.
-I don't mean literally stretching myself (though that certainly has created a lot of release and freedom in my life).
+I don't mean literally stretching myself (though that certainly has created a lot of release and freedom in my body and my life).
 I mean stretching myself outside my comfort zone, and doing that consistently.

 Stretching myself consistently has re-wired my brain to see the world in a very new light.

 Stretching myself consistently is what allowed me to spend six years teaching awareness practices to incarcerated youth in New York City (where I initially began to unravel how freedom is simply a mindset).
 It's like Nelson Mandela said when he was leaving prison, "As I walked out the door toward the gate that would lead to my freedom, I knew if I didn't leave my bitterness and hatred behind, I'd still be in prison.”

 Stretching myself consistently has expanded my mind, my body, and my abilities to see the possibility, rather than the problems.
 It has made me innovative, rather than resentful.
 It has made me curious, rather than fearful.

 Stretching myself consistently prepared me to hire my first coach (I even moved to a cheaper place to afford her - yep!) and then doubled my income that year.